 For further information, refer to the Australian Government Department of Health manual on Sewage system management.

 Be aware that lids of buried septic tank systems may have collapsed or moved.
 Be careful where you walk or drive your vehicle.
-Isolate the area where lids are absent.
+Isolate the area where lids are missing.

 Buildings and other structures like water tanks and fences may be unstable and could collapse.